videoplaza/videoplaza.github.io/_posts/2015-03-26-deterministic-distribution.markdown

 The rules are used to filter the ad list for each request.
 Then the weight is used to determine which of the filtered ads should actually be returned.

-The weights are updated periodically, using an algorithm that considers how long the ad is going to be active, how much of it’s delivery goal has already been achieved, how often it is filtered out and more.
+The weights are updated periodically, using an algorithm that considers how long the ad is going to be active, how much of it’s delivery goal has already been achieved, how often it is filtered out due to rules and more.
 Weights are usually between 0 and 1, where 0 means that the ad should never be selected (it has probably already reached it’s delivery goal), and 1 means that it should be selected in every request that meets the filter criteria.

-The Selector then randomly selects an ad from the list.
-If the sum of all ads’ weights is less than 1, there is a chance that no ad will be selected.
+The classic way to do this is to randomly select ads using the weights as probabilities (or probabilities proportional to the weights if the sum of the weights is greater than 1).
 See example 1:

 *Example 1:*